-Lost in Space
+3. Lost in Space

 Danger, Will Robinson!
 Netflix’s newest tentpole TV show had some big shoes to fill.
 It’s based on a hugely influential TV show of the same name from the 1960s.
 The original has the campy charm of the period, an appeal that aged very well for fans of the genre.

 Set in the year 2048, the Robinson family sets out to lead a mission of deep-space exploration and colonization.
 When an alien robot breaches the hull of the spacecraft, the colonists are forced to evacuate.
 The Robinsons become Lost in Space – that is, they become stranded on an alien planet and need to survive in the strange new environment.

 Released this past April, the show is a success with the audience.
 It’s already renewed for a second season, so you better get in on the ground floor right now.
 It is a testament to the scale of production Netflix can tackle these days.

-Dear White People
+4. Dear White People

 It is safe to say that race relations are a tough nut to crack — the proverbial elephant in the room that is America.
 And this elephant is a big, gray manifestation of a systemic problem that is ironically less gray, and more black and white.

 Set in an Ivy League school, the show follows a group of Black students navigating life and identity in a predominantly white environment.
 Events kick off when a satirical magazine run by white men throw a Blackface party to protest a campus radio show pointing out racist behavior.

 Dear White People is a clever satire on racism in college and the United States as a whole.
 The title might suggest that all the show does is blame white people, but it is so much more than that.
 With razor-sharp wit, the show skewers racism and identity in every group.
 Its great entertainment for the current, strictly divided Zeitgeist.